mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

             )
 ```

 Reference `"salary"` after `select` drops it?
 Compile error.
 Derive a column that already exists?
 Compile error.
 Join on a key missing from one table?
 Compile error.
 If the pipeline compiles, every schema transition is valid.
 But this idea isn't Haskell-specific.
 Any language with sufficiently expressive types could enforce the same rules.
-The three patterns tell you what the rules *are*.
+The categorical decomposition tells you what the rules are.
 The type system is just the enforcement mechanism.

 The patterns also help with optimization.
 If you know exactly what each operation does to the schema, you can reason about when it's safe to reorder steps.
 The library has a lazy evaluation mode where a pipeline is built up as a logical plan before being executed: